I really love thinking of DIY gift ideas (I’m full of ideas!), so it’s kind of strange that I rarely give gifts.

 How To Make It (You can also watch my video: How to Make a DIY Foot Scrubber)

-- Go to Home Depot and buy a hand sander for about $5.00.
+- Go to the home improvement store and buy a hand sander for about $5.00.

 - Trim off the part that has the paint names.

-- Use these rubbers stamps to spell out “Feet.”
-I found these for $1.00 at AC Moore!
+- Use rubbers stamps to spell out “Feet.”

 …You should have something that looks like this, red bows tied and all.
 The thing that’s awesome is that these ideas–you can use them anytime: birthday’s, baby showers, teacher appreciate gifts…..